Charging station: Sites

-Charging stations can be placed wherever electric power and adequate parking are available.
+Unlike filling stations, which need to be located near roads that tank trucks can enter conveniently, charging stations can theoretically be placed anywhere with access to electric power and adequate parking.

 Private locations include residences, workplaces, and hotels.
 Residences are by far the most common charging location.
 Residential charging stations typically lack user authentication and separate metering, and may require a dedicated circuit.
-Many vehicles being charged at residences simply use a cable that plugs into standard household electrical outlet.
+Many vehicles being charged at residences simply use a cable that plugs into a standard household electrical outlet.
 These cables may be wall mounted.

 Public stations have been sited along highways, in shopping centers, hotels, government facilities and at workplaces.
 Some gas stations offer EV charging stations.
 Some charging stations have been criticized as inaccessible, hard to find, out of order, and slow, thus slowing EV adoption.

 Public charge stations may charge a fee or offer free service based on government or corporate promotions.
-Charge rates vary from residential rates for electricity to many times higher, the premium is usually for the convenience of faster charging.
+Charge rates vary from residential rates for electricity to many times higher.
+The premium is usually for the convenience of faster charging.
 Vehicles can typically be charged without the owner present, allowing the owner to partake in other activities.
 Sites include malls, freeway rest areas, transit stations, and government offices.
 Typically, AC Type 1/Type 2 plugs are used.

+Wireless charging uses inductive charging mats that charge without a wired connection and can be embedded in parking stalls or even on roadways.

 Mobile charging involves another vehicle that brings the charge station to the electric vehicle; the power is supplied via a fuel generator (typically gasoline or diesel), or a large battery.
-Wireless charging uses inductive charging mats that charge without a wired connection and can be embedded in parking stalls or even on roadways.

 An offshore electricity recharging system named Stillstrom, to be launched by Danish shipping firm Maersk Supply Service, will give ships access to renewable energy while at sea.
 Connecting ships to electricity generated by offshore wind farms, Stillstrom is designed to cut emissions from idling ships.

 Related technologies

 Smart grid

-A smart grid is one that can adapt to changing conditions by limiting service or adjusting prices.
+A smart grid is a power grid that can adapt to changing conditions by limiting service or adjusting prices.
 Some charging stations can communicate with the grid and activate charging when conditions are optimal, such as when prices are relatively low.
 Some vehicles allow the operator to control recharging.
 Vehicle-to-grid scenarios allow the vehicle battery to supply the grid during periods of peak demand.
 This requires communication between the grid, charging station, and vehicle.
 SAE International is developing related standards.
 These include SAE J2847/1.
 ISO and IEC are developing similar standards known as ISO/IEC 15118, which also provide protocols for automatic payment.